 Summit Township has established a Public Education and Outreach Program (PEOP) and its goal is to educate local residents regarding various sources of groundwater pollution and how they contribute to these sources (i.e. pesticide use, animal waste, oil and other fluids from autos or other machinery, erosion, etc.).
 Our specific educational plan to accomplish this goal includes watershed tips throughout our annual calendar, posters on display at the municipal building and various community events, information in our quarterly newsletter and working with our local elementary school to educate students regarding our watershed during Earth Day.
-We have also created the slogan “If YOU put it on the ground, in YOUR water it will be found!” and we use it effectively teach residents of all ages.
+We have also created the slogan “If YOU put it on the ground, in YOUR water it will be found!” and we use it effectively to teach residents of all ages.

 Public Involvement / Participation: